-SOMERSET, Mass. – December 18, 2019 – The Association of Maryland Pilots has ordered its fourth Chesapeake Class launch from Gladding-Hearn Shipbuilding, Duclos Corporation.
-Delivery is scheduled for December 2020.
+SOMERSET, Mass. – January 23, 2023 – The Association of Maryland Pilots has ordered its fifth Chesapeake Class launch from Gladding-Hearn Shipbuilding, Duclos Corporation.
+Delivery is scheduled for early 2024.

-The vessel’s wheelhouse, with a small trunk, is being installed amidship on a flush deck.
-With forward-leaning front windows, the wheelhouse is outfitted with five NorSap shock-mitigating reclining seats, baggage racks and built-in furniture and cabinetry.
+The vessel’s wheelhouse, with a small trunk, is being installed amidships on a flush deck.
+With electrically heated, forward-leaning front windows, the wheelhouse is outfitted with five NorSap shock-mitigating reclining seats, a baggage rack and three weathertight doors.
 The forecastle will include a porta-potty, split upholstered settee/bunk, a tool box and lockers for immersion suits and other safety gear.
-The vessel’s interior is heated and cooled by two 16,000 Btu reverse-cycle HVAC units, in addition to 2000 watt 240 VAC heaters in the wheelhouse and in the forecastle.
+The vessels’ interior is heated and cooled by two 16,000 Btu reverse-cycle HVAC units, in addition to electric heaters in the wheelhouse and in the forecastle.

-Outside of the wheelhouse are heated side-decks and handrails to prevent ice accumulation.
-Ladders on the sides of the wheelhouse lead to hinged boarding platforms on the roof.
-A control station, along with a powered rescue system, is at the transom for pilot rescue operations.
+Outside of the wheelhouse are heated decks and handrails to prevent ice accumulation.
+A Harken TR-31 safety rail system will be installed on the wheelhouse handrail.
+An aft wheelhouse ladder leads to hinged boarding platforms on the roof.
+A control station at the transom will also include a hydraulically-powered J-Basket rescue system capable of rescuing a pilot to the main deck by a single operator.